Atmospheric Neutrino Charged-Current Interactions at Large Liquid-Scintillator Detectors: I. Physics of Neutrino-Antineutrino Discrimination: Characteristics of Charged Current Interactions

 with $E_{\nu}$ and $E_{l}$ the energies of the incoming neutrino and outgoing lepton, respectively.

-The CC interactions of neutrinos and antineutrinos exhibit distinct inelasticity distributions (Fig.~\ref{fig:inelasticity}), owing to differences in their coupling constants and to the parton distributions within nucleons.
+The CC interactions of neutrinos and antineutrinos exhibit distinct inelasticity distributions (Figure~\ref{fig:inelasticity}), owing to differences in their chirality and to the parton distributions within nucleons.
 Neutrinos tend to transfer a larger fraction of their energy to the hadronic system than antineutrinos, leading to broader hadronic energy sharing.
 At low energies, quasi-elastic (QEL) scattering dominates, characterized by small $y$ values; here the neutrino interacts with a single nucleon, leaving most of its energy with the outgoing lepton.

 As the neutrino energy rises, deep inelastic scattering (DIS) becomes prevalent where neutrinos scatter off quarks within nucleons, producing larger $y$ values and a more diversified hadronic final state.
 The figure also shows the separate contributions from QEL, resonance (RES), and DIS processes, each normalized per energy bin.
 A clear asymmetry is observed between neutrinos and antineutrinos: antineutrinos systematically transfer less energy to hadrons.
 This difference provides a key handle for distinguishing the two interaction types.

 Recent studies have demonstrated the reconstruction of the inelasticity parameter in water or ice Cherenkov detectors (Ref.~\cite{IceCube:2018pgc}).
 This approach enhances the separation of neutrinos and antineutrinos and improves sensitivity to the NMO (Refs.~\cite{Ribordy:2013xea, Olavarrieta:2024eaq}).
 In this work, LS detectors, with their lower energy thresholds, offer distinct advantages for detecting the hadronic components of neutrino interactions.
 Consequently, improved reconstruction of the inelasticity parameter is anticipated in LS-based detection, with detailed results to be reported in a separate publication.